ashleydavis/the-data-wrangler-blog/_posts/2019-12-04-kub-cluster-quick.markdown

     az group create --name my-kub-test --location australiaeast

-A resource group is just a way to collect and manage multiple cloud resources.
+A resource group is a way to collect and manage groups of cloud resources.

-I've called my mine resource group my-kub-test, you should probably choose a better name.
+I've called my resource group `my-kub-test`, you should probably choose a better name.
 Prefer a name that indicates your intended use of the resource group.

 You can test that your resource group was created with this command:

     az group list --output table

-If that's the first group you ever created your list will contain only have a single resource group.
+You should see your new resource group in the output.
+If it's the first group you created, that's all you'll see.

 ## Create your Kubernetes cluster

-We are now ready to create our Kuberntes cluster.
+We are now ready to create our Kubernetes cluster.
 Here's the command:

     az aks create --resource-group my-kub-test --name test-kub-cluster --location australiaeast --kubernetes-version 1.14.8